-‘IT guy’.
+‘IT guy.’
 It rolls off the tongue, but what about ‘IT girls’?
 Don’t women have just as much of a relationship with computers and as much ability to the think logically as men?
+What’s treason behind less than one-tenth of the developers are women?

-You can definitely find a lot of people (and a lot of developers) who really subscribe to the idea that ‘blokes just have a more logical mind than women’.
+You can find a lot of people (and a lot of developers) who subscribe to the idea that ‘blokes just have a more logical mind than women.’
 Even if this is true (which we consider highly doubtful), this doesn’t explain the extreme inequality between the sexes in the IT industry.

-And even if the majority of girls are creative numberphobiacs, such a small number still seems kinda odd.
+And even if the majority of girls are more comfortable in the creative field, such a small number still seems somewhat odd.

-According to new research by Stack Overflow, who asked 64000 developers (!!), only 7.6% of software developers are women.
+According to recent research by Stack Overflow, from an astonishing number of 64000 software developers, only 7.6% are women.

 When we shared this stat on our Facebook page, the result was an extremely interesting discussion which suggests that perhaps the answer lies elsewhere than the diminished female brain.